Here's what's happening across the United States and around the world today.

 US forces deliver aid to Japanese quake-hit areas; 42 dead

-Authorities said at least 42 people died and more than 1,000 were injured in the quakes and early .
+Authorities said at least 42 people died and more than 1,000 were injured in the quakes on Thursday and early Saturday.

 The flights by two MV-22 Ospreys were a gesture of cooperation between the two allies and a chance for the U.S. military to demonstrate the utility of the tilt-rotor aircraft, whose deployment has raised controversy in Japan due to safety concerns.